Organic Farming Scheme - OFS

 Your current stock can be retained for breeding purpose only.
 Ewes kept from before conversion began will never achieve Organic status but may be used for breeding.

-There are dedicated Organic marts throughout Ireland – information regarding the marts can be found on the Organic Trust website (CLICK ON LINK - Organic Trust).
+There are dedicated Organic marts throughout Ireland – you can view upcoming marts on the News/Events section of the Organic Trust website or on the Organic Trading Hub.
 Organic sheep can also be bought from private Organic farmers.
-IMPORTANT: Any organic stock bought in on in-conversion farm in the first 3 months from the start of the conversion period lose their organic status.
+IMPORTANT: Any organic stock brought onto an in-conversion farm in the first 3 months from the start of the conversion period lose their organic status.

 Horticulture and Tillage

 Growers Frequently asked questions on the Organic Farming Scheme

 There are several providers of Organic seed in Ireland.
 Organic seed should be sought in the first instance.
 If you cannot source Organic seed and it is not available on the Organic Seed Database, you must obtain a derogation for non-organic seed from the Organic Trust prior to sowing.
 The non-organic seed must be undressed/untreated.

 Animal manures may be imported as long as they don’t come from a factory farming setting.
 Soil tests in the last five years must show justification for the import.
 Composts with a PAS100 certificate may be used on an Organic holding.

 Chemical fertilisers are not permitted for use on Organic farms.
 There are some alternatives available for nutrients and these are naturally-derived products, i.e. Patent Kali.
 Soil tests in the last five years must show justification for the import.
 Granulated and powder Lime are both permitted if warranted by soil test results.